Magazine

 How much a liter of olive oil weighs Is an indication of quality

-Although most of us are inclined to assume that one liter is equivalent to one kilogram, the density of an extra virgin olive oil is lower than that of water.
-To make this obvious, just do the classic oil-in-water experiment.
+Although most of us are inclined to assume that a liter is equivalent to a kilogram, the density of an extra virgin olive oil is lower than that of water.
+To make this obvious, we need only do the classic experiment of oil in water.
 If we pour a drop of oil into a basin full of water, it will remain on the surface, as it is less dense.
-Therefore, if a liter of water is exactly equivalent to a kilogram, this is not the case when weighing olive oil, which is by nature lighter in volume and quantity, not only compared to water, but also compared to other liquids.
+Therefore, if one liter of water is exactly equivalent to one kilogram, it is not so when weighing olive oil, which is by nature lighter in volume and quantity, not only compared to water, but also compared to other liquids.

 Specific weight Extra virgin olive oil

-To weigh oil more reliably, we must rely on international standard measurements, which have as a reference point the density of water, which is equal to one, or 1 liter = 1 kg.
-In the International System of Units , the specific gravity of olive oil is about 916 grams per cubic decimeter and can vary up to about 920 grams per cubic decimeter.
+To weigh oil more reliably, we have to rely on international standard measurements, which have as a reference point the density of water, which is equal to one, or 1 liter = 1 kg.
+In the International System of Units the specific gravity of olive oil is about 916 grams per cubic decimeter and can vary up to about 920 grams per cubic decimeter.